The Dragon in a Different Skin: Neurodivergence as Archetype

 It’s the cost of suppressing the Dragon within you.

-What if your “symptoms” are actually archetypal signals,
+What if some of your “symptoms” are also archetypal signals, pointing toward strengths that need support, not erasure?

 Let’s reframe: